bytedance/libtpa/doc/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Libtpa ships few applications, for testing and debug purposes.
 It's also
-a good source for learning how to program with libtpa customized APIs.
+a good source for learning how to program with Libtpa customized APIs.
 You can check :ref:`here <prog_guide>` for a detailed programming guide.

 **swing**

 It's a debug tool quite similar to telnet.
 It's a handy tool to check
-whether libtpa (or the networking) works or not.
+whether Libtpa (or the networking) works or not.
 Meanwhile, it's also
-a short example on how to write a libtpa client program.
+a short example on how to write a Libtpa client program.
 Above section
 already presents some examples.

 .. code-block:: text